Tonywuhk/realai.org/README.md

 ## AI and Society

-* [Timing](http://realai.org/timing/): Rapid [progress](http://realai.org/progress/) in artificial intelligence (AI) has raised the prospect that machines will one day surpass humans in intelligence.
-* [Roadmap](http://realai.org/roadmap/): Many experts have published roadmaps towards building artificial general intelligence (AGI).
+Rapid [progress](http://realai.org/progress/) in artificial intelligence (AI) has raised the prospect that machines will [one day](http://realai.org/timing/) surpass humans in intelligence.
+Countries around the world have [policies](http://realai.org/policy/) in place to support AI research and development.
+Many experts have already published [roadmaps](http://realai.org/roadmap/) towards building artificial general intelligence (AGI).

-* [Safety](http://realai.org/safety/): AGI technology could represent the greatest change in the history of life on Earth.
-We can take steps to ensure that it is safe and beneficial.
+AGI technology could represent the greatest change in the history of life on Earth.
+We can take steps to ensure that it is [safe and beneficial](http://realai.org/safety/).
-* [Policy](http://realai.org/policy/): Countries around the world have policies in place to support AI research and development.

 ## Research